BriceMetthey/Memo-Python/README.md

 for i in range(4):
     print("i a pour valeur", i)
 ```
-resultat =>

-i a pour valeur 0

-i a pour valeur 1

-i a pour valeur 2

-i a pour valeur 3

 ` range(start, stop[, step]) -> range object`
 Return an object that produces a sequence of integers from start (inclusive)